 You know I have a thing for buying old sweaters from Goodwill.
-I like to turn them into skirts – like this one and this one.
-I have also been collecting sweaters for a Valentine’s project I had in mind.
+I have been collecting sweaters for a Valentine’s project I had in mind.

 You see, I was inspired by this darling gift bag my friend Meg made and gave to me for Christmas.

 I wanted to make a Valentine version.
 I collected a few sweaters.

 Depending on the size of sweater I paid between $4.00 and $7.00 dollars for each one.

 You want to make sure the sweaters contain wool because you are going to “felt” the sweater.
 Since you are going to cut it you don’t want it to unravel and felting the sweater prevents this.
 Have you ever accidently put a wool sweater in the wash?
 If so, you know what happens.
 It shrinks!
 Be sure and check the tags of the sweaters to make sure they have wool in them and aren’t all cotton or acrylic.
 Avoid cashmere as it doesn’t felt.
 Lambswool felts somewhat but not as well as 100% wool.

 The sweaters I used were a combination of wool and nylon (it didn’t felt very well), the one in the photo was a combination of lambswool and nylon and it felted o.k.
 You want to look for as “virgin” a wool as you can for the best felting.